MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

  - On Linux: sudo apt-get install mono-runtime libmono-reflection-cil Then, open a terminal in this folder and run "mono MinecraftClient.exe".
 If you cannot authenticate on Mono, you'll need to run "mozroots --import --ask-remove" once.
 If Mono crashes, retry with mono-complete instead of mono-runtime.
-Mono v4.0 to 4.2 is recommended.
+Use at least Mono v4.0.

 Using Configuration files & Enabling bots
 ------